-Interesting and shimmering, mother of pearl or nacre is one of the unearthly gems ever to be discovered from Mother Nature, probably enthusing you to ponder about its different meanings.
+Interesting and shimmering, mother of pearl or nacre is one of the unearthly gems ever to be discovered by Mother Nature, probably enthusing you to ponder about its different meanings.
 Produced naturally within the mollusks’ shells, this gem has been used in making different pieces of jewelry since ancient times.
 These jewelry pieces are typically the ones with a boho-chic appeal.

 Ideal for unique jewelry, stunning décor, and stylish craft; mother of pearl has different applications.
 Many of us consider it similar to pearls, as both have the same components.
-However, mother of pearl is a different gemstone.
+However, the mother of pearl is a different gemstone.
 It is abundant and versatile.
 Let’s explore this gemstone in detail.

 The ‘mother of pearl’ term is derived from ‘mater perlarun’, a Latin phrase.
 Chemically, mother of pearl refers to an organic lustrous lining present on the inner layer of a mollusk’s shell that is known to produce nacre.
 Thus, nacre is another word for this gemstone.
 It is referred to as the substance that makes pearls.

 A popular belief is that the shells lined with nacre are the belly wherein pearls are formed.
 This is perhaps why it is the iridescent gem is called the mother of pearl.
 As a result, many people believe that the actual pearl and mother of pearl are identical.

 Although they both share some traits, they are different from one another.
 Mother of pearl is nothing but nacre.
 On the other hand, the pearl is nothing but the layers of nacre.

 The oyster keeps stacking layers of nacre, emitting it around the external particle.
 With time, a pearl is formed.
 The outer layer of a pearl is composed of nacre, but the gemstone is different from the mother of pearl.
 So, before a pearl, the mother of pearl (nacre) is formed.